IceSentry/IceDice/README.md

  - y = size of dice
  - z = optional parameters, value to add to the total after the roll

+Value that are considered critical (maximum value of the rolled dice) will be written in green

+Value that are equal to 1 will be written in red

 ### Example roll:

 Input: